CART

 2. Staking via an exchange (easy)

-3. Staking on CoolWallet Pro (easy)
+3. Staking on a wallet like CoolWallet Pro (easy)

 1. Delegating Your DOT